 Always consider the above risk factors if any family member or friend is living in a nursing home.
 Several of the above risk factors can be mitigated.
 Do a thorough online investigation of several nearby facilities before choosing a nursing home.
 Look for any violations or reports that have been filed against the facility.
 Compare the staff to patient ratios of each facility.
 Visit multiple nursing homes with the elder before deciding on one.
 Coordinate with family and friends to ensure that the elder has regular visitors.
 When visiting the elder, introduce yourself to the staff and build a relationship with them.
 If possible, assist the elder or have an outside party handle the elder’s financials.

 The impact of abuse has a profound effect on many different areas of life and is not a short term problem.
-The risk of death is 300% higher for any elder who experiences abuse or neglect.
+The risk of death is 300% higher for elders in the Kansas City area who experience abuse or neglect.
 Research has also shown that victims of elder abuse develop significantly higher levels of psychological distress and lower self-esteem.
 Additionally, elders who experience violence are more likely to be non-compliant with treatment, experience hypertension and delayed wound healing.
 Nursing home abuse and neglect has resulted in significant Medicaid spending in the Kansas City metro area.
 Nursing home abuse and neglect that results in hospitalization at a Kansas City hospital will frequently cost over $100,000 in medical treatment.

 What are the Warning Signs?

 It is often very difficult to detect nursing home abuse or neglect.
 Only 1 in 24 (about 4%) nursing home abuse cases in the Kansas City metro area are ever detected or reported.
 Therefore, it is important to be aware of the warning signs that could indicate abuse or neglect is occurring.
 The following are possible indicators of elder abuse or neglect:

 - Bedsores / Pressure Ulcers: Wounds that typically appear on the upper buttocks over the tail bone.
 Bedsores are usually a result of the patient being left in bed for long periods of time.
 It can also be an indication of malnutrition or dehydration.